ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 >of the sets of advantages of either signedness, having to deal with the
 >union of the sets of constraints.

+(
 I'm not sure that the "intersection of advantages" and "union of constraints" are.
 I should make a list here.
+)

+An alternative is to wrap the standard library containers in views that provide a signed interface.
+Not sure that this is a good idea.

 # References